 Bug Bites and Bee Stings: Keeping Your Pets Safe

-As the weather warms up, our pets are eager to explore the outdoors.
-But with increased activity comes a higher risk of encounters with insects like bees, mosquitoes, ants, and more.
-While many insect bites are minor, some can lead to serious health concerns—and fast.
+As the weather warms up, pets are eager to spend more time outdoors.
+With that increased activity comes a higher chance of encounters with insects like bees, mosquitoes, ants, fleas, ticks, and more.
+While many insect bites are minor, some can lead to serious health concerns quickly.

 Common Insect Threats